The Top 5 Employee Engagement Strategies With Horst Schulze

 In an exclusive presentation from the AskNicely Frontline Experience Summit, Horst reveals his key to success: his frontline employees.

-Horst is adamant that the Ritz-Carlton would have failed without his motivated frontline team, and their commitment to the 20 basics of service.
+Horst is adamant that the Ritz-Carlton would have failed without his motivated frontline team, and their commitment to the 20 basic tenets of service.

 Studies show that 80% of millennials are willing to pay more for the exact same product if they receive excellent service and attention.